Carolingian civil war: Background

 Beginning in 830, the reign of Louis the Pious was troubled by a series of revolts involving his sons.
 The first began in February 830, when the army mutinied on the eve of a campaign against Brittany.
 Lothar, ruling Italy, and his brother, King Pippin I of Aquitaine, sided with the rebellious nobles.
 Pippin deposed Louis during a meeting at Compiègne and imprisoned Louis's second wife, Judith, the mother of Charles the Bald.
 Lothar left Italy to take charge, but the rebellion had collapsed by February 831.
 In the end, all were forgiven.

 The second rebellion broke out in 833, spurred by Louis's decision to deprive Pippin I of Aquitaine and bestow it on Charles.
 This time, Louis the German joined Lothar and Pippin.
 In the armed confrontation of the so-called Field of Lies, Louis was captured along with Judith and Charles.
 Lothar ruled the empire for the next ten months, until Louis the German rescued his father from captivity and restored him to his throne in February 834.
 Lothar, Pippin and Louis were permitted, however, to remain kings in Italy, Aquitaine and Bavaria, respectively.

 In 837, the emperor created a kingdom for Charles between the Meuse and the Seine with Burgundy.
 In 838, he added to it a part of Neustria.
 When Pippin died later that year, Louis disinherited Pippin II and granted his kingdom to Charles.
 This was the first break from the Ordinatio Imperii of 817.
 In 839, a new division of the empire was made between Lothar and Charles with Louis retaining Bavaria.
 This prompted Louis to rebel.
 His father defeated him, but died shortly after.

+Louis the Pious died on 20 June 840.
+According to Agnellus of Ravenna and Andreas of Bergamo, celestial portents presaged Louis the Pious's death.
+The former reports the division of the empire, but remarks that "with Louis dead, there was always war between the brothers, or there was but unstable peace."
+Andreas records that "dissension arose among these three brothers, with Louis and Charles on one side, and Lothar on the other."